.ROOTS: The Scents of a Childhood

 ‘We built the whole nature of this company on this idea that smell is completely subjective —there is no right and wrong,’ Ben Gorham.

 More than a perfume it is a memory game that can remind the same person of different things, as well as many different people of the same thing.
-What a perfect way to illustrate Gorham’s idea on a strong connection between memory and scent!
-For the people who are playful and want to try to smell their roots again, Byredo will allow them to do it by releasing the fragrance on January the 31st.
-But be careful, it is for a limited time only.
+What a perfect way to illustrate Gorham’s creativity and understanding of scent.
+Byredo will allow those that choose to play and delve can do so but be careful, it is for a limited time only.

 Because Gorham is a seeker for perfection, he didn’t restrict Byredo to fragrances.
 During the Paris Fashion Week in September 2017, he proved again he was a real outsider by releasing a collection of leather bags and small leather goods.
 To make it even more Rock’N’Roll, the bags were inspired by one of Gorham’s friends and collaborators, the photographer Craig McDean’s and more specifically, his 1999 book I Love Fast Cars about the drag-racing culture.
 Gorham made then the choice to create and release a larger variety of products.
 The brand sells now high quality blankets, sunglasses and horn combs for example.